faheemansari2357/Hospitality-Domain-Analysis/README.md

 Developed a Power BI dashboard analyzing three months of data for Atliq Grands.
 Provided actionable insights to the revenue team, aiming for a 20% increase in revenue and market share.

 ### Data Source
-Hospitality Domain Data: The primary dataset used for this analysis is the "fact aggregated booking" file, containing detailed information about the hotel booking.
+Hospitality Domain Data: The primary dataset used for this analysis is the "fact aggregated booking.csv" file, containing detailed information about the hotel booking.

 ### Tools
 - Ms Office/Excel